 Bate Bola is at the heart of carnival celebrations in the underprivileged neighborhoods of Rio de Janeiro.
 Groups of young men wear extravagant costumes and slam colorful balls on the ground.
 While watching This is Bate Bola, research duo A Parede observed similarities in Bate Bola’s representation of masculinity and the one validated the election of neo-fascist politician Jair Bolsonaro.
-The documentary will be screened on January 12 and 13, 2019, at the 9th Norient Musikfilm Festival in Bern.

 In Brazilian Portuguese, a pragmatic translation of «Bate-Bola» would be the imperative form for «bouncing a ball».
 However, somebody who grew up in the northern part of Rio de Janeiro might associate this expression with a set of cathartic sounds, sights, and smells, which evoke as much fascination as they do fear.
 For them, «Bate-Bola» is quintessentially carnival: flamboyant costumes and groups of young men playing, pranking, making noise, and being noisy.
 Screaming, chanting, and slamming the balls on the ground trigger a mixture of curiosity and dread in passers-by, children, and families who celebrate together on the streets of the northern parts of Rio.

 It is quite curious to notice in Ben Holman and Neirin Jones’ documentary This is Bate Bola, that while these feelings are certainly there, the balls are strangely missing from the movie, both in their visual and sonic forms.
 The name thus might seem disconnected from the group we see and hear in the film.